anders-bzn/brs-tester/docs/BRS-Tester-User-s-Manual.md

 A copy of the license is included in the section entitled "GNU Free Documentation License".
 ```
 Table of Contents
-1. Introduction	4
+1. Introduction
-2. Theory of Operation	5
+2. Theory of Operation
 2.1.
-Backplane Board	5
+Backplane Board
 2.1.1.
-Power Circuitry	5
+Power Circuitry
 2.1.2.
-Output Selection Decoder	5
+Output Selection Decoder
 2.1.3.
-Measurement and ADC Circuit	5
+Measurement and ADC Circuit
-2.1.4	Input Latch Circuit	6
+2.1.4	Input Latch Circuit
 2.2.
-Raspberry Pi	6
+Raspberry Pi
 2.2.
-PSU Board	7
+PSU Board
 2.2.1.
-PSU Board Operation	7
+PSU Board Operation
 2.2.2.
-Level Converter Board Operation	7
+Level Converter Board Operation
 2.2.3.
-Level Converter Board Connections	8
+Level Converter Board Connections
 2.3.
-Load Board	9
+Load Board
 2.3.1.
-Load Board Operation	10
-3. Tester Setup	10
-3.1	Power Supply Connections	10
-3.2	Raspberry Pi Installation	10
-3.3	Setting up the Raspberry Pi Software	11
-3.1	Setting up the BRS Tester Software	12
-4. Operating the Tester	12
-4.1	Raspberry Pi FlipChip Tester Software	12
-4.2	Tester Software Command Line Options	13
-4.3	Tester Software Command Line Examples	13
-4.4	Test Vector Files	13
-4.4.1   Config Lines    13
-4.4.2 Vector Lines      13
-4.4.3 Input Lines       13
-4.4.4 Output Lines      13
-4.4.5 Toggles Line      13
-5. Golang Setup for the GUI BRS Tester
-5.1 Installing the Golang Software
-6. GNU Free Documentation License	14
-6.1.
-PREAMBLE	14
-6.2.
-APPLICABILITY AND DEFINITIONS	15
-6.3.
-VERBATIM COPYING	16
-6.4.
-COPYING IN QUANTITY	17
-6.5.
-MODIFICATIONS	17
-6.6.
-COMBINING DOCUMENTS	19
-6.7.
-COLLECTIONS OF DOCUMENTS	20
-6.8.
-AGGREGATION WITH INDEPENDENT WORKS	20
-6.9.
-TRANSLATION	21
-6.10.
-TERMINATION	21
-6.11.
-FUTURE REVISIONS OF THIS LICENSE	22
-6.12.
-RELICENSING	22
+Load Board Operation
+3. Tester Setup
+3.1.
+Power Supply Connections
+3.2.
+Raspberry Pi Installation
+3.3.
+Setting up the Raspberry Pi Software
+3.1.
+Setting up the BRS Tester Software
+4. Operating the Tester
+4.1.
+Raspberry Pi FlipChip Tester Software
+4.2.
+Tester Software Command Line Options
+4.3.
+Tester Software Command Line Examples
+5. Test Vector Files
+5.1.
+Config Lines
+5.2.
+Vector Lines
+5.3.
+Load Lines
+5.4.
+Input Lines
+5.5.
+Output Lines
+5.6.
+Toggles Line
+5.7.
+Output Drive
+6. Troubleshooting a Failed FlipChip
+7. Golang Setup for the GUI BRS Tester
+7.1.
+Installing the Golang Software
+8. GNU Free Documentation License
+8.1.
+PREAMBLE
+8.2.
+APPLICABILITY AND DEFINITIONS
+8.3.
+VERBATIM COPYING
+8.4.
+COPYING IN QUANTITY
+8.5.
+MODIFICATIONS
+8.6.
+COMBINING DOCUMENTS
+8.7.
+COLLECTIONS OF DOCUMENTS
+8.8.
+AGGREGATION WITH INDEPENDENT WORKS
+8.9.
+TRANSLATION
+8.10.
+TERMINATION
+8.11.
+FUTURE REVISIONS OF THIS LICENSE
+8.12.
+RELICENSING
 ```
 <div style="page-break-after: always"></div>

 # 1. Introduction
 This project implements a tester for the Digital Equipment B/R/S series of FlipChips.
 These FlipChips are used in the PDP-7, PDP-8 Classic, PDP-8/S, PDP-9 and in the PDP-10 with KA processor.
 B/R/S FlipChips are implemented with discrete transistors and diodes, and do not use integrated circuits.
 B/R/S FlipChips use 0V / -3V volts for logic levels.
 Depending on how a  B/R/S FlipChip is used in the circuit either 0V or -3V can be a logic 1.
 An adapter for the DEC System Modules used in earlier systems is under development.\

 Since the B/R/S FlipChips use just transistors and diodes there are many easy to detect faults where a transistor or diode is either shorted or open.
 There are also many more difficult to find faults where transistor or diode is partially shorted, or a transistor has low gain or high leakage.
-For these reasons the BRS Tester is significantly more complicated than the M series FlipChip tester that Warren Stearns designed.\
+For these reasons the BRS Tester is significantly more complicated than the M series FlipChip tester that Warren Stearns designed.

 The FlipChip Tester software running on the Raspberry Pi reads a test vector file that corresponds to a particular FlipChip.
 The test vector file contains configuration lines that specify the function of each pin, the load circuit connected to each pin on the FlipChip, the input signal margins, the amount of current used to drive a pin on the FlipChip, and the number of times to loop through the test.
 The test vector file also contains test vectors that specify the signals sent to the FlipChip and the expected signal response.
 The FlipChip Tester software processes each test vector and reports any cases where the expected response was not correct.\